BestTimesToVisit.com Logo

 Waxholmsbolaget Ferries

-These are the public ferries operated by the county, connecting Stockholm to many of the islands in the archipelago.
-They are the backbone of transport for residents and a fantastic way for visitors to explore, offering access to popular spots like Vaxholm and Grinda.
+These are the public ferries connecting the islands of the Stockholm Archipelago.
+They are the backbone of transportation for residents and tourists alike, offering access to numerous islands from the city center.

 Cost:Varies by distance, typically 50-150 SEK one-way.
 A travel card (SL card) can be used on many routes, offering significant savings if you plan multiple trips.

-Cost:Can range from 3,000 SEK for a half-day to 8,000+ SEK for a full day, depending on boat size and duration.
-Prices are often negotiable.
+Cost:Can range from 3,000 SEK to 15,000+ SEK per day, depending on boat size, duration, and whether a skipper is included.

-For the adventurous and environmentally conscious, kayaking or canoeing offers an intimate way to experience the archipelago's waters and smaller coves.
-This allows for exploration at your own pace and access to secluded spots.
+For the adventurous and environmentally conscious, kayaking or canoeing offers an intimate way to explore the closer islands and shorelines.
+This is best suited for calmer waters and shorter distances.

 Cost:Rental costs vary, typically 300-600 SEK per day.
-Guided tours with rentals are more expensive but provide safety and local knowledge.
+Guided tours with rentals can be more expensive.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.